Release of Tax Liens and Levies

-Get experienced tax help for your tax liens and levies.
-Our skilled Tax Attorneys and CPA ‘s provide qualified tax help for these issues.
+Get experienced tax help for your tax liens and levies from the IRS and NYS Tax Department.
+Our skilled Attorneys and CPA ‘s provide qualified tax help for these issues.
 Contact us for a free, no obligation consultation.

 The Internal Revenue Service acts quickly on delinquent taxpayers once they determine that you owe an unpaid tax.
 The IRS has recently expanded the number of agents (called Revenue Officers) it employs to collect taxes that have not been paid from individuals and businesses.
 It also has improved its efficiency in seeking out delinquent taxpayers.

 Once you fail to pay your tax liability when it is due, the IRS will send a letter to you demanding that you make an immediate payment of the tax liability.
 At this point, you have several choices.
 You can either make the payment in full, set up an tax installment agreement, apply for an offer in compromise, apply for noncollectable status, or in some cases, the liability can be reduced or dismissed if it is incorrect.

 If you do not voluntarily comply with the request for payment, the IRS is required to collect the amount due from you through an enforcement action.
 This can be done by filing a Notice of Federal Tax Lien, or serving a Tax Levy on your bank account or wages.

 A Notice of Federal Tax Lien is filed in order to give the government first priority against any other creditors or purchasers of your property.
 This action has the ability to have a significant negative affect on your credit score.